Burwhistle History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Burwhistle is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in Birtwisle, near Padiham, in the county of Lancashire.
 The town was named for the Old English words bird or brid, meaning young bird or nestling, and twissel, which referred to a fork in a stream.
-CITATION[CLOSE]

 Early Origins of the Burwhistle family

 The surname Burwhistle was first found in Lancashire, where one of the first records of the family was Ellis de Birtwisle, rector of the church of St. Elphin, Warrington, Lancashire from 1368 to 1370.

 This web page shows only a small excerpt of our Burwhistle research.
 Another 115 words (8 lines of text) covering the years 1285, 1329, 1379, 1397, 1460, 1594, 1618 and 1619 are included under the topic Early Burwhistle History in all our PDF Extended History products and printed products wherever possible.